JOB STATUS MAP TECHNICAL ISSUES

 All Updates

-On behalf of Hutt City Council and Upper Hutt City Council, we are working on a project to rehabilitate the wastewater pipeline on State Highway 2 crossing north of Melling to strengthen the resilience of the network.
+On behalf of Hutt City Council and Upper Hutt City Council, we are working on a project to line the wastewater pipeline on State Highway 2 crossing north of Melling to strengthen the resilience of the network.

 Start Date